bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ### Random Forest Model

 A random forest is an ensemble learning method used for classification that combines many decision trees to improve accuracy and reduce overfitting.
 Each decision tree is trained on a random subset of the data, and each considers only a random subset of features when making splits.
 After all trees make their predictions, the final classification is determined by majority voting from all the trees, much like the bagged method.
-However, it also takes much long to run than any of the previous methods, so go turn on a movie or something if your replicating this.
+However, it also takes much longer to run than any of the previous methods; so if your replicating this, go turn on a movie or something.

 ```{r random_forest}
 # Building a random forest model using selected features